Cheesecake Factory Fettuccine Alfredo Recipe

 The Alfredo is rich and sticks well to the noodles, thanks to a lot of butter and cheese, creating a thick sauce that coats each pasta strand.
 In contrast, traditional Alfredo can be thinner and more slippery.

 Portion size also matters.
 The large servings at the restaurant are heavy and filling.
 At home, I prefer to serve smaller portions because the sauce is vibrant.
-I use finely grated Cheddar cheese for quick melting.
+I use finely grated Parmesan cheese for quick melting.
 I also choose European-style butter, which has more fat.

 These simple changes make a big difference.
 The result is a silky, pale sauce that is flavorful, not watery or separated.